fabferri/az-pattern/vwan/vwan-juniper-ssr/README.md

 000d3a6c-ed37-000d-3a6c-ed37000d3a6c 'Synthetic network adapter' if=eth1 drv=hv_
 ```

-Write the values of VMBUS IDs of ethernet interfaces of r1, r2, r3 in the script **ssr-generate-full-config.ps1**:
+Write the values of VMBus IDs of ethernet interfaces of r1, r2, r3 in the script **ssr-generate-full-config.ps1**:
 ```console
 $r1_nicMng_vmbusId  = '000d3a6c-e3c6-000d-3a6c-e3c6000d3a6c'
 $r1_nicPub_vmbusId  = '000d3a6c-ed37-000d-3a6c-ed37000d3a6c'